-The Commission recognises that deriving meaningful performance statistics can be challenging, and that there can be concerns about the way performance metrics are sometimes used (and misused).
-It also understands that the Commonwealth, State and Territory governments presently have their own accountability requirements for their agencies.
+The Commission recognises that deriving meaningful performance statistics can be challenging, and there can be concerns about the way performance metrics are sometimes used (and misused).
+It also understands that the commonwealth, state and territory governments presently have their own accountability requirements for their agencies.

-However, these issues are not unique to ACL regulators, with national comparable performance monitoring achieved in other complex areas of government service provision.
+However, these issues are not unique to ACL regulators, with nationally-comparable performance monitoring achieved in other complex areas of government service provision.

 In the Commission's view, there are sound public accountability and regulatory efficiency grounds for the ACL regulators to publish a more granular, meaningful and comparable array of performance metrics and information on their operations.
+Many of the concerns raised by the ACL regulators can be addressed by effective communication strategies that would accompany enhanced reporting.